-The administration’s plan calls for a trial program of select state, local, and tribal agencies to work on drone mitigation as well as detection, and allow “critical infrastructure owners and operators” to “purchase authorized equipment to be used by appropriate Federal or [state, local, and tribal] law enforcement agencies to protect their facilities.”
-It would also create a list of approved drone detection equipment (it already has a list of drones approved for government use) and set up a database for all government agencies to track drone-related incidents.
+The proposed plan also suggests conducting a trial program for select state, local, and tribal agencies to work on drone mitigation and detection.
+Additionally, critical infrastructure owners and operators would be permitted to purchase authorized equipment to be used by appropriate federal, state, local, and tribal law enforcement agencies to protect their facilities.
+The plan would establish an approved list of drone detection equipment (it already has a list of drones approved for government use) and create a database for all government agencies to track drone-related incidents.

-It’s worth noting that, at this point, these are recommendations made by the administration, not laws that are in the process of being passed.
-Congress also very well may have passed laws to, as The White House’s fact sheet says, “close critical gaps in existing law and policy” around drones without Biden’s support.
-However, officials from both the Department of Homeland Security and Justice have signaled support for the plan.
+It is important to note that, at this stage, these are recommendations made by the administration and not laws that are being passed.
+Furthermore, it is possible that Congress may have already passed laws to “close critical gaps in existing law and policy” around drones without the support of the Biden administration.
+Nonetheless, officials from the Department of Homeland Security and Justice have expressed their support for the plan.

-The US government has been moving towards increased oversight on drones for a while now.
-In 2021 the Federal Aviation Administration finalized new rules that will require any new drones to broadcast the operator’s location, as well as an identification number that law enforcement can look up and information about the drone’s flight.
-Those rules will go into effect starting this September; it’ll be mostly illegal to fly a drone without those capabilities one year later.
+The US government has been increasingly focused on regulating drones for some time now.
+In 2021, the Federal Aviation Administration established new rules that will require any new drones to broadcast the operator’s location, as well as an identification number that law enforcement can look up, and information about the drone’s flight.
+These rules will take effect in September 2023, after which it will mostly be illegal to fly a drone without these capabilities.

-It’s perhaps understandable, then, that some drone pilots may be worried about the privacy implications of their local police department getting access to equipment that tracks not only drones, but also the people flying them.
+It is understandable that some drone pilots may have concerns about the privacy implications of their local police department accessing equipment that tracks not only drones but also their operators.